SqlHash/sqlhash-mssql/README.md

 # sqlhash-mssql
-A general-purpose hash trees support for Microsoft SQL Server databases (in development)
+A general-purpose hash trees support for Microsoft SQL Server databases (deployed as a single T-SQL script)

 # Idea for project